MicrosoftDocs/azure-dev-docs/articles/javascript/learn-azure-javascript.md

 # Learn to develop with Azure and JavaScript

-Use the Microsoft Learn platform or a Microsoft Learning Partner to expand your understanding of Azure with Javascript
+Use the Microsoft Learn platform or a Microsoft Learning Partner to expand your understanding of Azure with JavaScript.

 ## Learn JavaScript on Azure